lostedboy/Search-SphinxsearchBundle/README.markdown

 About SphinxsearchBundle
 ========================

 This is a fork.
-With updated service methods to cover more in the sphinx api.
+Features added:
+- changable sphinxapi
+- woking SPH_MATCH_EXTENDED2 mode

 Installation:
 -------------